Fridays @ Five: Five Things We Loved this Week

 So, this is where we appeal to the Personality Hacker community.
 We have been doing Fridays @ Five for a little over a year now.
 You know the format.
 The kinds of things we like to share.
 Have you ever wanted to share something on Fridays @ Five?
 Here’s your chance!

 Send us your favorite resources with a short blurb explaining why you like them.
 We will select the resources that seem most in line with our mission and message, and we will credit you if you want.
-Send your [email protected] ideas to [email protected] and put Fridays @ Five in the Subject Line.
+Send your F@F ideas to email@example.com and put Fridays @ Five in the Subject Line.
 Include whatever personal information you want to share (name, type, country of residence).

 Every Friday, we send out an exclusive list of five unique or interesting things we’ve found (or explored) around the web during the week.